NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

        right.cub right_proj.tif                               \
        --t_projwin 3.6175120 25.5669989 3.6653695 25.4952127

-Notice that we restricted the area of computation using ``--t_projwin`` to again make the process faster.
+Notice that we used the same resolution for both images (:numref:`mapproj-res`), and that we restricted the area of computation using ``--t_projwin`` to again make the process faster.

 Next, we do stereo with these mapprojected images::